nolx1101/csc5093/module5/Foundational_Element_Creations/README.md

 # Foundational Element Creations

-This folder contains the work for the "Foundational Element Creations" assignment, which focuses on creating foundational visualizations using Excel and Python to analyze firearm background check data.
+This folder contains the work for the 'Foundational Element Creations' assignment, which focuses on creating foundational visualizations using Excel and Python with firearm background check data.

 ## Contents